withastro/docs/src/pages/en/guides/client-side-scripts.md

 **When to use this:** If your JavaScript file lives inside of `public/` or on a CDN.

+To load scripts outside of your project's `src/` folder, include the `is:inline` directive.
 This approach skips the JavaScript processing, bundling, and optimizations that are provided by Astro when you import scripts as described above.

 ```astro title="src/components/ExternalScripts.astro" "is:inline"
 <!-- absolute path to a script at `public/my-script.js` in your project -->